youngjae-avikus/deepstream-services-library-docker/README.md

 ```

 ### Build the Docker Image
 Build the Docker image with the following command.
-Make sure to add the current directory `.` as imput.
+Make sure to add the current directory `.` as input.
 ```bash
 docker build -t dsl:0 .
 ```